bamos/bamos.github.io/_posts/2014-11-02-github-repo-summary.md

 tags: [Python]
 ---

-In the open source community, projects are often inspired by other related projects and offer some unique characteristic.
+In the open source community, projects are often inspired by related projects.
 In some of my projects,
 I have a section explicitly describing why my project is unique with a table summarizing other GitHub projects with their star counts